 Throughout the morning we spent time together going over the schedule for the week, tips about food and sleep, then we would sing (I learned several songs in Hindi), and, finally, we washed each other's feet.
 All in all, I know that it was a crash course in learning about India and the caste system and that we didn’t even begin to scratch the surface of understanding it completely.

 At the end of orientation, the women went to the Smith's house (just a few blocks away) and received a clothing lesson from Steve's wife, Robin, and their daughter Irene.
-In this photo, we have in the back Irene Smith, Ashley Job (13, California), and me.
-Then in the front is Lynnel Job (California), Jody, and McKenna.
+In this photo, we

 Then we all loaded up in cars and went shopping at FabIndia for our "salwars."
 The bottoms I bought were called Patiyala pants, the tops are called Kurtas, and the scarf is a Dubatta.